 Lessons are designed for more individualized, specialized instruction catering towards instrument types and skill levels.
 In lessons, students learn skills dedicated solely to the particular instrument they are playing and build on solo and small ensemble skills.
 Students in band are expected to make 90% percent of their lessons.
-Students in band are expected to make 90% percent of their lessons.
-Students in band are expected to make 90% percent of their lessons.
 Students in band are expected to make up any and all work missed for lessons on their own time and are responsible for not just their classwork but also to practice the music they are learning in band.
 The 7th and 8th grade band have two mandatory, graded concerts in the winter and spring.
 There is an optional March concert that students can participate in, in lieu of their bi-quarterly writing project.